gravitational/gravity/docs/6.x/overview.md

 There are two primary use cases for Gravity:

-1. **Deploying of K8s Applications on premises:** Software vendors (including SaaS applications) often need to deploy and remotely update complex software in private data centers or public cloud accounts, like AWS, owned by their customers.
+1. **Deploying K8s Applications on premises:** SaaS vendors often need to deploy and remotely update complex cloud applications in private data centers or public cloud accounts, like AWS, owned by their customers.
 For them, Gravity provides true portability for cloud-native applications.

 2. **Reducing Operational Overhead of Multi-Cluster Kubernetes Deployments:**
    Teams of site reliability engineers (SREs) are often tasked with providing